Summary

 Notable Quotes

-"During roadmapping time, let’s talk to each other and discover those synergies."
+"During roadmapping time, let's bring our roadmaps together and discover synergies."

 More Videos